Best 10 Inch Tablets: The Ultimate List

 Why We Ranked iPad Air Above Classic iPad?

 The iPad Air ranks above the iPad 10th Gen (Classic) because it offers better performance, has a slightly better display in terms of color reproduction, and supports the Apple Pencil 2 instead of the Apple Pencil 1.
-The primary reason why we’d recommend you opt for the iPad Air is if you are into heavier tasks on your tablet or need the Apple Pencil 2 for seamless note-taking.
+Also, iPad Air has a laminated display, but the classic iPad has non-laminated one.

 Besides that, if it’s media consumption you are after or if you aren’t going to be downright replacing your laptop, the classic iPad is a far more reasonable pickup.